ktaranov/sqlserver-kit/Utilities/README.md

 | [Advanced Query Tool](#advanced-query-tool)                           | [Advanced Query Tool]                | 2015-03-18   | Cardett Associates | No           |  $180 |
 | [SqlDiffFramework](#sqldiffframework)                                 | [SqlDiffFramework]                   | 2012-04-17   | Michael Sorens     | Yes          |  No   |
 | [DataGrip](#datagrip)                                                 | [DataGrip]                           | 2016-05-06   | Jet Brains         | No           |  $199 |

+## bcp Utility <a id="bcp"></a>
+Download page: [Grapbcp Utility]<br/>
+Release date: 2012-02-11<br/>
+Support Version: 2008/2012/2014/2016<br/>
+Author: Microsoft<br/>
+Free version: Yes<br/>
+Price: No

+The bcp utility bulk copies data between an instance of MicrosoftSQL Server and a data file in a user-specified format.
+The bcp utility can be used to import large numbers of new rows into SQL Server tables or to export data out of tables into data files.
+Except when used with the queryout option, the utility requires no knowledge of Transact-SQL.
+To import data into a table, you must either use a format file created for that table or understand the structure of the table and the types of data that are valid for its columns.

 ## GraphView <a id="graphview"></a>